 Composer Nathan McCree for the kind donation of Tomb Raider CDs and the programme from the world premiere of the Tomb Raider Suite.

 Mike Monaghan, drummer extraordinaire, for the photos, videos and recollections of your time rehearsing in Filkins Village Hall.

 The family of Glass Animals musician Ed Irwin-Singer for the loan of the poster and ‘cork characters’!

 Richard Martin of the Cotswold Woollen Weavers, as always a fountain of knowledge about the history of Filkins and Broughton Poggs.

-Sheila, Ena and Hilary from the village shop and post office for your wonderful recollections which helped to bring the exhibition to life and linked past with present.
+Sheila, Ena and Hilary from the village shop and post office for your wonderful recollections which helped to bring the exhibition to life and link past with present.

-Diane Blackett, at 3 way folding leaflet v2the heart of the museum, without whom my music-themed exhibition would never have happened; a truly HUGE thanks to Diane.
+Finally, and most importantly, Diane Blackett, the permanent curator at the heart of the museum, without whom my music-themed exhibition would never have happened; a truly HUGE thanks to Diane.